strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 #### Turn your draft into a publication

 By default, your new article would be saved as a draft.
-Let's not be too shy and publish it right away:
+Let's not be too shy and publish it right away.

-1. From the _Status_ drop-down list at the bottom of the page, choose "published".
-2. Click on **Save** at the top of the window.
+To publish an article, just click the **Publish** button at the top of the window.

 You have just created and published your first article, "Hello World!".
 You can find it in the [Collection types > Articles](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=id:DESC) view.